PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ![Figure 2: Asymmetric authentication](assets/Figure6-2.webp "Figure 2: Asymmetric authentication")

 As with asymmetric encryption, we see an interesting contrast between digital signatures and message authentication codes.
 For the latter, the verification algorithm can only be employed by one of the parties privy to the secure communication.
 This is because it requires a private key.
-In the asymmetric setting, however, anyone can verify a digital signature S made by Bob.
+In the asymmetric setting, however, anyone can verify a digital signature $S$ made by Bob.

 All this makes digital signatures an extremely powerful tool.
 It forms the basis, for instance, of creating signatures on contracts that can be verified for legal purposes.
-If Bob had made a signature on a contract in the exchange above, Alice can show the message M, the contract, and the signature S to a court of law.
-The court of law can, then, verify the signature using Bob’s public key.<sup>[5](#footnote5)</sup>
+If Bob had made a signature on a contract in the exchange above, Alice can show the message $M$, the contract, and the signature $S$ to a court of law.
+The court of law can, then, verify the signature using Bob’s public key.
+[5]

-For another example, digital signatures are an important aspect to secure software and software update distribution.
+For another example, digital signatures are an important aspect of secure software and software update distribution.
 This type of public verifiability could never be created using just message authentication codes.

 As a last example of the power of digital signatures, consider Bitcoin.
 One of the most common misconceptions about Bitcoin, particularly in the media, is that transactions are encrypted: they are not.
 Instead, Bitcoin transactions work with digital signatures for ensuring security.

-Bitcoins exist in batches called unspent transaction outputs (or UTXO’s).
+Bitcoins exist in batches called unspent transaction outputs (or **UTXO’s**).
 Suppose you receive three payments on a particular Bitcoin address for 2 bitcoins each.
 You technically do not now have 6 bitcoins on that address.
 Instead, you have three batches of 2 bitcoins that are locked by a cryptographic problem associated with that address.
 For any payment you make, you can use one, two, or all three of these batches, depending on how much you need for the transaction.

 The proof of ownership over unspent transaction outputs is usually shown via one or more digital signatures.
 Bitcoin works precisely because valid digital signatures on unspent transaction outputs are computationally infeasible to make, unless you are in possession of the secret information required to make them.

 Currently, Bitcoin transactions transparently include all the information that needs to be verified by participants in the network, such as the origins of the unspent transaction outputs used in the transaction.
 While it is possible to hide some of that information and still allow for verification (as some alternative cryptocurrencies such as Monero do), this also creates particular security risks.